maggy1209/alx-system_engineering-devops/0x02-shell_redirections/README.md

           sort | uniq -u
 16. Task 15: Script that displays the number of lines that contain the pattern “bin” in the file `/etc/passwd`

         grep bin /etc/passwd | wc -l
-16. Task 15: Script that displays the number of lines that contain the pattern “bin” in the file `/etc/passwd`
+15. Task 14: Script that displays lines containing the pattern “root” from the file `/etc/passwd`

-        grep bin /etc/passwd | wc -l
+        grep "root" /etc/passwd